shaunl89/giphy-gallery/README.md

 - Display images in a grid of 8 images by default
 - Add or remove tags to mark or unmark favourite images
 - "Fetch More" button to fetch next 8 image results
-- View all favourite images in a dedicated page
+- View all favourited images in a dedicated page
 - Responsive layout

+## Assumptions
+- Global state does not need to be maintained across page refreshes

 ## Used in this site
 - [React](https://reactjs.org/) - primary web framework for building user interfaces